 - Only items introduced in the present theory should be declared

 globally (e.g. as Simplifier rules).
-Note that adding and deleting
+Note that adding / deleting

-rules from parent theories may result in strange behavior later,
+rules stemming from parent theories may result in strange behavior

 - Mathematical symbols

-- Non-ASCII symbols should be used as appropriate, with some
+- Non-ASCII symbols should be used with some care.
+In particular,

 The following ASCII symbols of HOL should be generally avoided:

 Note that bracket notation [| |] looks bad in LaTeX

 Some additional mathematical symbols are quite suitable for both

 - Isabelle is able to produce a high-quality LaTeX document from the